13 Little Known Facts about High Availability

 2. In High Availability, Bigger Does Not Equal Better

 If you are a powerlifter, bigger weights are better and smaller reps are better.
 Or, if we are talking about hugs.
 (You remember hugs are the things that we used to do when we saw a friend from a different town, that we hadn’t seen in a while.)
-But, bigger doesn’t always mean better.
+But, bigger doesn’t always mean better with high availability architecture.
 A bigger kidney stone, for example, is definitely not better.
 In higher availability, creating a bigger, more complex solution doesn’t always mean that you’ll have increased your high availability.
 It might mean you have the same availability or less.
 It may also mean that you have a bigger, more complex system with a lot of moving pieces to sort through in an outage.

 3. Everything fails… sometimes

 Application programming languages date back to the 1950’s.
 And while the languages, processors, IDEs, and quality of the code has improved, the reality is “all applications fail at some point.”
 Failures due to exceptions, bugs, unhandled terminations, accidental terminations, resource exhaustion, and more happen.
 Having an active/active, or active/passive application availability strategy is still necessary.

 4. Focus on ‘why’ as much as ‘how’

 Our natural tendency to jump into task completion mode is a necessary asset, but it needs to be tempered and guided by the answer to our questions of why.
 Adding a solution to an environment without understanding the business, application, database, and stakeholder requirements will lead to either a:

 - All of the above

 Instead of focusing solely on getting availability implemented, spend the necessary resources and effort to understand the business needs and answers to “why”